android/nowinandroid/docs/ModularizationLearningJourney.md

 * `core:` modules - common library modules containing auxiliary code and specific dependencies that need to be shared between other modules in the app.
-These modules can depend on other core modules, but they shouldn’t depend on feature nor app modules.
+These modules can depend on other core modules, but they shouldn't depend on feature nor app modules.

 * Miscellaneous modules - such as `sync`, `benchmark` and `test` modules, as well as `app-nia-catalog` - a catalog app for displaying our design system quickly.